Danielle Marshall

 Linear Exponentials as Graded Modal Types

-Jack Hughes, Daniel Marshall, James Wood, Dominic Orchard
+Jack Hughes, Danielle Marshall, James Wood, Dominic Orchard

 TLLA 2021 [extended abstract]